wp-plugins/betaout/readme.txt

 == Installation ==

-The easiest way to install this plugin is to go to Add New in the Plugins section of your blog admin and search for "Betaout."
+The easiest way to install this plugin is to go to Add New in the Plugins section of your blog admin and search for "ContentCloud."
 On the far right side of the search results, click "Install."

 If the automatic process above fails, follow these simple steps to do a manual install:

 1. Extract the contents of the zip file into your '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Get your free API key by registering an account at http://www.betaout.com
+1. Get your free API key by registering an account at http://contentcloudhq.com

 == Screenshots ==